Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzVpnClientRootCertificate.md

 ## SYNTAX

 ```
-Get-AzureRmVpnClientRootCertificate [-VpnClientRootCertificateName <String>]
+Get-AzVpnClientRootCertificate [-VpnClientRootCertificateName <String>] -VirtualNetworkGatewayName <String>
- -VirtualNetworkGatewayName <String> -ResourceGroupName <String> [-DefaultProfile <IAzureContextContainer>]
+ -ResourceGroupName <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmVpnClientRootCertificate** cmdlet returns information about the root certificates assigned to a virtual network gateway.
+The **Get-AzVpnClientRootCertificate** cmdlet returns information about the root certificates assigned to a virtual network gateway.
 Root certificates are X.509 certificates that identify your Root Certification Authority: all other certificates used on the gateway trust the root certificate.
-By default, **Get-AzureRmVpnClientRootCertificate** returns information about all the root certificates assigned to a gateway.
+By default, **Get-AzVpnClientRootCertificate** returns information about all the root certificates assigned to a gateway.
 (Gateways can have more than one root certificate.)
 However, by including the **VpnClientRootCertificateName** parameter you can limit the returned data to a specific certificate.

 ## EXAMPLES

 ### Example 1: Get information about all root certificates
 ```
-PS C:\>Get-AzureRmVpnClientRootCertificate -VirtualNetworkGatewayName "ContosoVirtualNetwork" -ResourceGroupName "ContosoResourceGroup"
+PS C:\>Get-AzVpnClientRootCertificate -VirtualNetworkGatewayName "ContosoVirtualNetwork" -ResourceGroupName "ContosoResourceGroup"
 ```

 This command gets information about all the root certificates assigned to a virtual network gateway named ContosoVirtualNetwork.

 ### Example 2: Get information about specific root certificates
 ```
-PS C:\>Get-AzureRmVpnClientRootCertificate -VirtualNetworkGatewayName "ContosoVirtualNetwork" -ResourceGroupName "ContosoResourceGroup" -VpnClientRootCertificateName "ContosoRootClientCertificate"
+PS C:\>Get-AzVpnClientRootCertificate -VirtualNetworkGatewayName "ContosoVirtualNetwork" -ResourceGroupName "ContosoResourceGroup" -VpnClientRootCertificateName "ContosoRootClientCertificate"
 ```

 This command is a variation of the command shown in Example 1.